cyndichin/cyndichin.github.io/_posts/2025-05-29-homepageRebuildProject.markdown

 While working on this project from end to end, I developed a checklist for myself that I hope to expand + continue for the future.
 Happy to hear any feedback on this list.

 **Initial Project Assignment**
-- Confirm design finalize (+ went through design system review)
+- Confirm design is finalized (+ went through design system review)
-- Confirm telemetry requirement defined
+- Confirm telemetry requirements defined
 - Create project documentation (notes / feature overview)
 - Create public communication channel
 - Create spike + develop initial architecture diagram